linoyb12/toari181_ass2/README.md

 	}"
 	############################################################
-3) after we defined the env-variables . run in terminal the following " rosrun ass2 demoSpin.py ".
+3.  after we defined the env-variables . run in terminal the following " rosrun ass2 demoSpin.py ".

-4)enter a command number between 0-4:
+4. enter a command number between 0-4:
 0 - exit the program
 1 - move the robot 50cm straight if there is no obsticle within 50cm of the robot 2 - turn the robot X degrees